History Files

 The idea that both groups - northern Belgae and eastern Veneti - were related in some ways to Celts of the Hallstatt culture is generally not doubted (except perhaps by individuals who are searching for Slav origins which predate the fourth to sixth centuries AD).
 Celtic influence reached far and wide, and was especially attractive to fellow West Indo-Europeans of the proto-Celtic and proto-Italic branches.

-Those aforementioned Slav researchers who are convinced that Wends were Slavic from the beginning are entirely incorrect in their assumptions.
+Those aforementioned Slav researchers who are convinced that Wends were Slavic from the beginning are entirely incorrect in their assertions.
 Slavs were famous as infantry, but only as infantry.
 As Veneti in their various forms, the ancestors of the Wends could consistently be found near bodies of water, usually powerful rivers.
 They were sailors.
 However, centuries of dominance by other groups gradually hybridised them.

 In the east they found themselves under control by Scythians, Sarmatians, and Huns.
 In the north, this control was exerted by Balts, Germanics, and Western Polans, especially once the Veleti Union there was defeated (a confederation of ethnic Celts which may have formed out of the remnants of the widespread Venedi).